-- Graffiti on the walls and numerous windows are boarded up or broken. - The fences surrounding the properties are poorly maintained, with many broken, rusted, or falling apart, posing security and safety risks. - The walls of the buildings are exhibiting extensive paint delamination and peeling. - Shopping carts and trash strewn throughout the walking pathways. - The bus stops in the area are poorly maintained, with graffiti, deteriorating walls, and broken electrical boxes. - Many of the homes in the area exhibit significant signs of neglect. - with various elements of the structures and components in need of repair or replacement. - The HVAC systems in the buildings are deteriorating and in disrepair. - Boarded windows. - Broken windows.
+- Graffiti on the walls and numerous windows are boarded up or broken. - The fences surrounding the properties are poorly maintained, with many broken, rusted, or falling apart, posing security and safety risks. - The walls of the buildings are exhibiting extensive paint delamination and peeling. - Shopping carts and trash strewn throughout the walking pathways, - The bus stops in the area are poorly maintained, with graffiti, deteriorating walls, and broken electrical boxes. - Many of the homes in the area exhibit significant signs of neglect, - The fences surrounding the properties could be better maintained, with many broken, rusted, or falling apart, posing security and safety risks. - Many sidewalks contain clutter and trash. - The sidewalks and tree protection borders exhibit significant cracking - Missing covers from car canopy

+- with various elements of the structures and components in need of repair or replacement, - The HVAC systems in the buildings are deteriorating and in disrepair. - Boarded windows - Broken windows